Moomins07/100-days-of-code/log-2.md

  ```

 All of the functions are added to my init() function, which is invoked on DOMContentLoaded.
 Today has been very educational, but also very frustrating.
 Slow and steady progress!
 Tomorrow, I will be looking to change the HTML to load via our JS as well as populating the site with some API data.

+---

+### Day 73: May 28, 2023

+**Today's Progress**: Today I completed several hours of beginner challenges on Codewars.com.

+**Thoughts:** This is quite interesting, because I recall over a year ago, struggling to make sense of some of the basic JavaScript beginner challenges.
+I recall being extremely demoralised, because so many online resources swear by Codewars as a big and potentially important part of a programmer's learning resources.
+I decided that in time, I would return to Codewars to see my progress, and I am happy to report that I was able to complete all but one beginner challenge across several days.
+Better yet, I not only passed these challenges, but I also refactored my code often down to single lines, which obviously isn't totally necessary, and not all that practical in terms of readability, but fun nonetheless.
+I'll definitely be incorporating more challenges into my day when I find myself looking for something to pass some time.
+Hopefully, in time, I will also find myself returning once again completing more advanced challenges.